 At the countrywide level, the racial-ethnic distribution of biomedical science majors is as follows:

 Biomedical Science appeals to people across the globe.
 About 4.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Other Biological Sciences Majors Make?

 The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in biomedical science was $27,200 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $26,800 (25th percentile) and $33,350 (75th percentile).

 We don’t know for sure if all of these people took jobs related to biomedical science so take that into consideration.

 Salaries According to BLS

-Average salaries range from $83,600 to $97,340 (25th to 75th percentile) for careers related to biomedical science.
+Biomedical Science majors often go into careers where salaries can range from $83,600 to $97,340 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.